shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 Miss a shape alignment—like forgetting to sum gradients after broadcasting—and you’re left with silent, insidious bugs.
 It’s like assembling IKEA furniture without instructions, except the pieces are ablaze.

-*Change: Specified "calculating" instead of "tracking" for precision.
-Kept the fiery IKEA analogy but made it punchier.*

 #### 2. **Debugging Hell**
 Debugging manual gradients is a humbling ordeal.
 A single misplaced transpose or botched summation can snowball into nonsense results.
 I lost hours puzzling over this line: